godotengine/godot-docs/classes/class_xmlparser.rst

 - :ref:`int<class_int>` **get_attribute_count** **(** **)** |const|

-Gets the amount of attributes in the current element.
+Gets the number of attributes in the current element.

 ----